UConn Coronavirus (COVID-19) Updates

 UConn Library support during COVID-19 closure

-Our guiding principle is to support students and faculty while protecting the health of our community.
+Our guiding principle is to support students and faculty while protecting the health of our community and our staff are providing online services while our physical locations are closed.
 We will continue to be flexible and in constant review of what is possible.

 We are waiving all fines and fees until further notice.
 If you have questions about current Library fines, fees, or registration holds, please email email@example.com and firstname.lastname@example.org.
 Please include NetID.
 If you are a student, it would be helpful to also add your PeopleSoft number, although not required.